bjuergens/http_log_proxy/readme.md

 the response-headers `Date` and `Server` do not show up in the respective variable and thus can not be logged.
 This limitation comes from nginx.
 If you find a workaround/solution to this limitation, please let me know by opening an issue.

+the logs will probably contain many sensible information and even GDPR violations, so I recommend using this image for debugging purposes only.
+If you find a good use case for this image beside debugging, feel free to let me know.

 # dev info